-Cloud Partner Integration With Docker Containerization and Orchestration Technology
+Cloud Partner Integration With Docker Containerization & Orchestration

 In 2013, Docker made containerization, a simple Linux kernel technology, accessible to everyone.
 Today, Docker offers something better — container orchestration.
 Container orchestration is used to deploy complex multi-container apps on many machines, as opposed to deploying containers individually, on a single host.